sldyns/scBiG/README.md

-# scBiG: a novel scRNA-seq representation learning method based on graph node embedding
+# scBiG for representation learning of single-cell gene expression data based on bipartite graph embedding

 ## Overview